8 Ways to Set Boundaries & Why Setting Them Is Important

 Ways to Set Boundaries

-Boundaries produce trust & build healthy relationships.
+Boundaries produce trust and build healthy relationships.
 Even when some people don’t like what you do, they will probably still respect you for standing up for your beliefs.
 Boundaries also produce safety in relationships.
-When your privacy is respected, you are more likely to feel heard, authorized & appreciated.
-Most of all, you are not taken for granted by your loved ones, colleagues & superiors.
-It is not only about others’ requirements but about yours as well.
+When your privacy is respected, you are more likely to feel heard, respected, and appreciated.

-Making these simple requests is not selfish, rude, or self-centered.
-It is about understanding your value, recognizing your priorities & making sure that others do as well.
-It is about you generating the space & time for you to thrive & achieve your professional goals & your dreams.
-You can only serve others if you are strong & authorized & your feet are firmly on the ground.
-These qualities can only instigate from within you.
+It is about understanding your value, recognizing your priorities, and making sure that others do as well.
+It is about you generating the space and time for you to thrive and achieve your professional goals and your dreams.
+You can only serve others if you are strong, confident, and grounded.
+These qualities can only originate from within you.

 Ways to Set Boundaries